 These shores were once the haunt of pirates, who, as we know, rarely kept their loot in bank vaults, preferring all sorts of hiding places.
 Hurricanes, regularly breaking Spanish ships here, also made an equal contribution.
-The search will require preparation — both legal (the treasure hunter needs to know his rights) and skipper (the ships sank here not by chance).
+The search will require preparation — both legal (the treasure hunter needs to know his rights, see our guide to Florida metal detecting) and skipper (the ships sank here not by chance).

 A dried-up streambed or riverbed

 The economic activity of modern man has led to the fact that many of the rivers and streams used by our ancestors for their needs and even for movement, now crushed and even completely dried up.
 It is worth taking advantage of this opportunity to search for antiquities and very valuable finds.

 Study old maps and find places where settlements used to be, it is near the passage of a riverbed or stream that you can count on amazing finds, starting from separately lying gold coins and ending with real treasures!